-Google Posts: Everything You Need to Know About [Complete Guide 2021]
+Google Posts: Everything You Need to Know in 2025

-To help companies stand out, Google has developed the Google My Business service, which is the starting point for managing a business’s profile on the Google network.
+So, to help companies stand out, Google has developed the Google Business Profile, which is the starting point for managing a business location on Google.

 It is a completely free and easy-to-use tool useful for businesses and organizations to enhance their online visibility on Google and increase conversion.

-In this guide, we are breaking down each Google post type currently available, how to create posts that stand out and all the things you can do to improve your local SEO.
+Below, I’m breaking down each of them and telling you how to create posts that stand out and help you improve your local SEO.

 They allow you to create and share product and service updates, announcements, job offerings, offers and event details for your local business.